FC5570/Lavalink-Music-Bot-V2/README.md

 # Lavalink-Music-Bot-V2

-A Lavalink Music Bot which uses erela.js written in discord-akairo
+A Lavalink Music Bot which uses erela.js and discord-akairo.

+## Setting up.